The Bankrate promise

 Zero-interest offers can make you complacent

-Last but not least, carrying debt at 0 percent APR can give you a false sense of security.
+Last but not least, carrying debt at a 0 percent APR can give you a false sense of security.
 Since you know interest isn’t accruing on your purchases, your transferred debts or both, it’s easy to become complacent and pay less each month than you should.

-If you’re responsible with your finances and want to save money on interest for a limited time, a 0 percent APR credit card can be a boon for your finances.
+If you’re responsible with your finances and want to save money on interest for a limited time, a 0 percent intro APR credit card can be a boon for your finances.
 Consider signing up for one of these cards if:

 - You’re in between jobs or recently faced some unexpected expenses, and you want a card that will give you some time to pay down new balances interest-free.